The Way We Talk (film): Plot

 Sophie soon passes an interview for a managerial assistant position at an insurance company, aiming to become an actuary.
-However, she realizes she was hired mainly to enhance the company's image as a DEI employer.
+However, she realizes she was hired mainly to improve the company's image as a DEI employer.
 With little actual work to do, she struggles to connect with her colleagues.
 Despite this, she meets up with Wolf and Alan after work to learn sign language, asking Wolf to teach her the terminology of the insurance and finance industries.
 Sophie becomes amazed by the experience of using signs.
 As they bond, she joins them and their deaf friends to hang out, discovering Wolf's passion for diving and his goal to become a diving coach.
 While learning sign language from Wolf one day, Sophie removes her cochlear implant transmitter, only to hear muffled voices.
 Initially thinking it's a transmitter issue, she later learns from her audiologist that her implant has malfunctioned and requires surgery for replacement.
 Hesitant about the surgery, she faces Alan's confrontation, who questions whether Wolf's influence affects her decision.
 Sophie explains that while she tries to live like a "normal" person, she feels exhausted and reduced to a mascot by her company, only beginning to express herself truly through sign language.
 Sophie's mother discovers a notebook recording sign language gestures from Wolf and Alan and scolds her for straying from their goal of distinction from the deaf community, to which Sophie angrily asserts her identity as deaf.
 Meanwhile, Wolf learns that the diving school won't examine him due to a lack of sign language interpreters with diving knowledge.
 He feels his dreams are shattered and is devastated.
 Sophie, who has a fear of water, seeks him out at their beach and attempts to motivate him by walking into the sea to demonstrate how to overcome fears, but she nearly drowns.